 Pointing out that there has been a 10-year discussion on this issue “without a resolution,” the draft questions whether India has reached the level of development in economic and health systems to make this a justiciable right — implying that its denial is an offence.

-Read Medical Laws @ LatestLaws.com-
+Read Medical Laws @ LatestLaws.in-